IgniteUI/indigo-design-docfx/en/components/bottom-nav.md

 ## Bottom Navigation

-Use the Bottom Navigation Component Symbol to implement application-level navigation by placing it at the bottom of the screen with up to five items that allow browsing between their associated views.
+Use the Bottom Navigation Component to implement application-level navigation by placing it at the bottom of the screen with up to five items that allow browsing between their associated views.
 The Bottom Navigation is visually identical to the [Ignite UI for Angular Bottom Navigation Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/tabbar.html)

 ### Bottom Navigation Demo